Emergency Tooth Extraction Near Me in Rockville, Maryland

 Bite on the gauze pad for up to 30 minutes.
 When removed it will be soaked with blood.
 Do not worry.
 Inspect the area for continued bleeding.
 A little blood is okay.
 If the area is still oozing significantly then bite on a wet tea bag for another 20 minutes.

 Keep the extraction site clean from food and debris but do not pick at it to prevent infection.
+Improper care can lead to further damage or infection.
 If you remove the blood clot, aka the scab, in the hole then you may end up with a dry socket and feel pain.
+If issues like dry socket are left untreated, they can result in further complications.

 For 24 hours you should continue taking pain medication prescribed by your general dentist or oral surgeon.